-In April and June 2016, the Maine Board of Emergency Medical Services ("the Board") adopted formal policies that provided guidelines to the staff of Maine Emergency Medical Services ("Maine EMS") for issuing letters of guidance for the failure to submit patient care reports, the failure to participate in quality assurance activities, unlicensed practice, and allowing EMS personnel or emergency medical dispatchers to practice without a license.
+In April and June 2016, the Maine Emergency Medical Services Board ("the Board") adopted formal policies that provided guidelines to the staff of Maine Emergency Medical Services ("Maine EMS") for issuing letters of guidance for the failure to submit patient care reports, the failure to participate in quality assurance activities, unlicensed practice, and allowing EMS personnel or emergency medical dispatchers to practice without a license.
 In April 2022, the Board added guidelines for issuing letters of guidance for the failure to demonstrate required continuing education at the time of renewal.
+In March of 2025, the Board incorporated Ambulance Operator Licensure within this policy, revised the timeframes for letters of guidance to reflect current licensure durations, and clarified the applicable circumstances surrounding unlicensed practice for Ambulance Services.

 This Limited Delegation of Authority revises and updates those policies.
-It allows the Maine EMS staff to issue letters of guidance to applicants and licensees in limited situations where their conduct does not rise to the level of misconduct sufficient to merit disciplinary action.
-The practical effect of this delegation of authority will be to avoid having to bring every such matter to the Board's Investigations Co1mnittee and the Board for resolution.
+It allows Board Staff to issue letters of guidance to applicants and licensees in limited situations where their conduct does not rise to the level of misconduct sufficient to merit disciplinary action.
+The practical effect of this delegation of authority will be to avoid bringing every such matter to the Board's Investigations Committee and the Board for resolution, allowing for the expedient and fair resolution of investigations and application reviews.